TrautsNottus/trautsnottus.github.io/_docs/accounts/passwords.md

 {:start="2"}

 1. Under **User Account**, click **Change Password**.
-1. You will be taken to the **Change Your Password** screen.
+1. You'll be taken to the **Change Your Password** screen.
 1. Enter your new password.
-1. You will need to sign in to SIMS again with your new password.
+1. You'll need to sign in to SIMS again with your new password.

 ## Reset your password